10 Types of Bird Feeders for in the Backyard

 This is why they’re often referred to as hummingbird feeders because hummingbirds feed on nectar.

-As you can imagine, nectar bird feeders do need to be cleaned regularly to make sure the food content doesn’t get contaminated.
+As you can imagine, nectar bird feeders do need to be cleaned regularly to ensure the food content doesn’t get contaminated.

 Nectar bird feeders are great to have in the backyard because watching hummingbirds feed is such a fascinating sight.